 They also include various evaluations and Fitness Checks, for example:

-In parallel, the Commission plans horizontal actions to improve the quality of policy proposals by revising Impact Assessment Guidelines and Stakeholders Consultation Guidelines.
+In parallel, the Commission plans horizontal actions to improve the quality of policy proposals by revising Impact Assessment Guidelines, Stakeholders Consultation Guidelines and Evaluation Guidelines.

 Within REFIT, the Commission regularly withdraws proposals that are outdated or do not have the support of the legislator.
 Altogether, 293 proposals have been withdrawn since 2006.
-These include proposals for the Statute of a European Private Company, access to justice in the area of environment and on a Framework Directive on Soil.
+Proposals withdrawn included the Statute of a European Private Company, access to justice in the area of environment and a Framework Directive on Soil.

 The Commission welcomes input, data and evidence to its Regulatory Fitness Agenda.
 This input feeds into the Regulatory Fitness and Performance Programme (REFIT) and is used to identify actions for simplification and burden reduction.
 Input can be made through an online contact form.